 likes to serve others

 Perhaps some homemaking talent

-was out I kept order in the class.
+Teachers' aide.
+When the teacher was out I kept order in the class.
 Sometimes I would read to the class.
 I passed out things and kept the board clean and collected things for the teacher.

 Working in the science lab.
 Cut up frogs and made slides that I looked at through the microscope.
 Teacher said I was very good at that.